mohammad-malik/menagerie_game/README.md

 # A Game of Menagerie
-This is a game of Menagerie built for a programming final project for first semester of university.
+This is a game of Menagerie built in C++.

+#### This was made as the Programming Fundamentals final project for my first semester of bachelors.

 <h2> How to use: </h2>
 <li> Clone repository.